JeswinSunsi/Qwiksult/README.md

 # Qwiksult - Democratizing Healthcare (POC)

 ### Description
-61.2% of Primary Health Centers in India are severely overburdened* & 33M people suffering from everyday curable illnesses can't reach out to a Doctor.
+61.2% of Primary Health Centers in India are severely overburdened* & 33M people suffering from everyday curable illnesses can't reach out to a Doctor**.
 Qwiksult aims to solve this healthcare inaccessibility through a cost-efficient consultation platform.
 By answering a few pre-decided questions, Qwiksult is able to connect patients from tier 3 regions to healthcare professionals for under ₹15 (USD 0.18).
 The Pitch Deck for Qwiksult is available above and can be referred to for more context & information.
 The POC can be run after extraction with ```npm i && npm run build && npm run preview```.

 *(SRC: Indian Gov, 2018)
+** (SRC: WHO, 2021)

 ### Tech Stack
 - Vue 3